Roots and Radishes

 • Olive oil or butter - For sautéing the asparagus and onion, and for lightly greasing the pan.

-Healthy spring veggie breakfast strata squares on two wooden plates with forks
+Healthy spring veggie breakfast strata squares on two wooden plates with forks.

-How to Make Breakfast Strata
+How to Make This Breakfast Strata

 The wonderful thing about breakfast strata is that it can be prepared the night before and left to soak in the fridge overnight (or for a couple hours), so the bread cubes soak up all of that eggy flavor.
 This makes strata a super easy dish to prepare the night before, so that all you need to do in the morning is preheat the oven!